Frequently Asked Questions

 ILS and the consortium schools will offer a Parent Information Night for prospective kindergarten parents.
-It will take place on Wednesday, November 9th, 2016, at High Point Academy in Pasadena, CA. It will be from 6:30 – 7:30 pm and is for adults only.
+It will take place on Wednesday, November 8th, 2017, at Chandler School in Pasadena, CA. It will be from 6:30 – 7:30 pm and is for adults only.
 This meeting will focus on kindergarten readiness, the value of an independent education, visiting schools, and finding a good match for your child.
 No appointment is necessary to attend.

 Who administers this screening?

 Members of the ILS staff administer a developmental kindergarten screening program for a consortium of independent schools located in the San Gabriel Valley.
 The staff and directors of ILS are well qualified for this important task.
 The ILS team is comprised of psychologists, developmental specialists, educators and other professionals who have many years of experience working with independent schools and families throughout the area.

 What can I do to prepare my child for the kindergarten screening?